ollyc2015/MovieListKoinRX/README.md

 Simple Android application that displays Movie Data using the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

+## Useful Info
+This is exactly the same project as [my other Movie List](https://github.com/ollyc2015/MovieListDaggerHiltCR), however, this project uses RXJava in replace of Kotlin Coroutines and Koin in replace of Dagger Hilt.

 ### Description

 The application consists of a single screen.
 The screen displays the various movies in a list.
 For each movie in the list the following parts are visible: